stereobooster/react-snap/doc/an-almost-static-stack-optimization.md

 ## Round 4: Link headers

-Next optimisation is pretty trivial and does not require code modification, but it requires the support of custom headers from your hosting.
+Next optimization is pretty trivial and does not require code modification, but it requires the support of custom headers from your hosting.
 You will need to be able to set `Link` header.

 `react-snap` can generate Link headers in [superstatic](https://github.com/firebase/superstatic) format, like this: